nleitao/internal_podcast/README.md

 - Edit `BASE_URL` in `generate_rss.py` to match where your files will be hosted (e.g., GitHub Pages, your server, etc.).
 - The generated `feed.xml` can be used in any podcast app that supports RSS feeds.

+## IF YOU ARE STARTING / CLONING THIS REPO, DONT FORGET TO CONFIG GITHUB PAGES!
+AFTER YO DO THAT YOU NEED TO USE THE GITHUB.IO LINK TO YOUR .XML FILE

 ## License
 MIT